KISA-webpage-development-team/KISA-frontend/apps/mobile/pocha/README.md

 ## Web-to-Mobile Migration Guide: Folder Structure

-`/src/App.tsx` is an entry point of the pocha mobile application.
 All the migrated codes should be located under the `src` folder.
 This migration guide assumes that all the mobile folders are located under the `src` folder of the "pocha" project.

 #### 1. `app` folder (web) -> `screens` folder (mobile)